markqvist/Reticulum/docs/manual/_sources/understanding.rst.txt

 ----------

-In Reticulum, an *identity* does not necessarily represent a personal identity, but is an abstraction that can represent any kind of *verified entity*.
+In Reticulum, an *identity* does not necessarily represent a personal identity, but is an abstraction that can represent any kind of *verifiable entity*.
 This could very well be a person, but it could also be the control interface of a machine, a program, robot, computer, sensor or something else entirely.
 In general, any kind of agent that can act, or be acted upon, or store or manipulate information, can be represented as an identity.
 An *identity* can be used to create any number of destinations.

-As we have seen, a *single* destination will always have an *identity* tied to it, but not *plain* or *group* destinations.
+A *single* destination will always have an *identity* tied to it, but not *plain* or *group* destinations.
 Destinations and identities share a multilateral connection.
 You can create a destination, and if it is not connected to an identity upon creation, it will just create a new one to use automatically.
 This may be desirable in some situations, but often you will probably want to create the identity first, and then use it to create new destinations.

-Building upon the simple messenger example, we could use an identity to represent the user of the application.
-Destinations created will then be linked to this identity to allow communication to reach the user.
-In all cases it is of great importance to store the private keys associated with any Reticulum Identity securely and privately.
+As an example, we could use an identity to represent the user of a messaging application.
+Destinations can then be created by this identity to allow communication to reach the user.
+In all cases it is of great importance to store the private keys associated with any Reticulum Identity securely and privately, since obtaining access to the identity keys equals obtaining access and controlling reachability to any destinations created by that identity.

 .. _understanding-gettingfurther: